Bear N Mom - Travel - Las Vegas NV

 I have to mention that halfway back to the timeshare on Las Vegas Boulevard is the famour Gold and Silver Pawn Shop that you have seen on tv.
-Chumly is very present for signing autographs and the store is like any other pawn shop except they have all of the memorabilia from the Strip on display for your visiting pleasure.
-It was raining the day we visited and they warned the tourists that if the store became too crowded they would as you to leave.
+The store is not as well lit as on TV but is like any other pawn shop except they have all of the memorabilia from the Strip on display for your visiting pleasure.
+It was raining the day we visited and they warned the tourists that if the store became too crowded they would ask you to leave.
 I made a very nice deal for an old piece of jewelry and I came away satisfied that what you see on tv is the true scoop.

 More by this Author

 Travel Log - Myrtle Beach, South Carolina, USA